kermitt2/grobid_client_python/Readme.md

 positional arguments:
   service          one of [processFulltextDocument, processHeaderDocument,
-                   processReference]
+                   processReferences]

 optional arguments:
-  -h, --help       show this help message and exit --input INPUT    path to the directory containing PDF to process --config CONFIG  path to the config file, default is ./config.json --output OUTPUT  Path to the directory where to put the results --n N            Concurrency for service usage
+  -h, --help       show this help message and exit --input INPUT    path to the directory containing PDF to process --output OUTPUT  path to the directory where to put the results --config CONFIG  path to the config file, default is ./config.json --n N            Concurrency for service usage
 ```